Introduction fighting climate change to alter agri-food systems

 The report concludes that the issues confronting developing and emerging economies are becoming more widespread.
 Since 2000, there have been indicators that a global consensus seeking unity and cross-border collaboration to address these difficulties has evolved and may be sustained.

 Meetings and announcements related to key intergovernmental organizations, such as the 2030 Agenda for Sustainable Development, the Paris Agreement, and the United Nations Climate Change Conference, have accelerated in recent months.
-Therefore, this is generating advice and prescription for the realignment of ideas, targets, and reforms, as well as the implementation of evidence-based interventions.
+Therefore, this is generating advice and prescription for the realignment of policy ideas, targets, and reforms, as well as the implementation of evidence-based interventions.

 Furthermore, a global effort is ongoing to reorient humanity’s economic and environmental actions.
 The development community (donors, agencies, banks, and partners) is playing a role in this reorientation, as seen by contributions to the 2022 forum.
 Last but not least, the Asian Development Bank (ADB) has increased its engagement with other partners to implement ideas and proposals made during the event, in addition to enhancing its existing initiatives.